 Knowledge and ability to operate all apparatus and equipment in the department

 Firefighter First Class shall be a promoted position by the Command Staff and approved by the Chief of the Department.

 Upon release from probation, a member shall be classified as a Firefighter.
 The firefighter shall possess the skill and knowledge to perform and carry out orders given on an incident scene as they relate to basic firemanship, equipment operation and function, EMS assistance, care and maintenance of equipment.
 The firefighter shall function under the direction and supervision of a FGC (Fireground Commander) or a OIC (Officer in Charge) and refrain from “free-lancing”.
 The Incident Command System is an extremely important tool of the fire service.
 The firefighter shall have a good understanding of this system and how to work under it as it relates to this department.
 Chain-of-command is expected to be followed in matters that relate to department operation and function.
 All ranks are to be used in On-Scene operations in the public view; however, in the private sector of the department this is not necessary, but advisable.

-Attendance at all functions including training, incidents, meetings
+Attendance at all functions including training, incidents, and meetings

 Performance at all functions

 After promotion to the rank of Firefighter the person shall still be considered a Rookie Firefighter for a period of one year and shall be subject to termination without warning during such time.